js216/State-evolution/README.md

    The program prints the number of time steps to be used with the chosen time mesh, and the progress of the calculation (using `tqdm`).

+### Time mesh details

+The time mesh is defined by the four parameters inside the `time_params` dict:

+- `t_final`: time evolution takes place between `t=0` and `t=t_final`
+- `num_segm`: number of equal-size segments the entire evolution time from 0 to `t_final` is divided into (allowing each segment to have a different timestep density)
+- `segm_pts`: number of points per segment, where the time endpoints of the segment are given as `T0` and `T1`
+- `batch_size`: time evolution (i.e., field calculation, exponentiation of
+  `-i*dt*H, matrix products) is done in batches of given size; size shouldn't affect the result, only the amount of memory used

+If batch size is anything but 1, the special `expm_arr` function (defined in `util.py`) is used to exponentiate the entire batch at once.
+That is useful for small Hamiltonians on systems with a large parallel processing capability (i.e., many cores).

+If batch size is not set to 1, then the `s` parameter (giving the number of squarings in the expm algorithm) also has to be defined in the options file.
+Whereas `scipy.linalg.expm` estimates `s` automatically, `expm_arr` does not.
+Since all matrices are to be exponentiated in parallel, they all have to be divided, scaled, and squared the same number of times, and that is given by the `s` parameter.

 ### Parallel evaluation

 The most time-consuming part of the calculation, matrix exponentiation, is